khuyentran1401/Data-science/README.md

 # [Data Science Topics](https://github.com/khuyentran1401/Data-science)
 Collection of useful data science topics along with code and articles in my [data science blog](https://medium.com/@khuyentran1476).

 If you want to received updates of these blogs in your mailbox, you can subscribe to [Data Science Simplified](https://mathdatasimplified.com/).
-If you are using an RSS feeds reader, add [this link](https://medium.com/feed/@khuyentran1476) to your reader to get the notifications on my latest articles.

 # Contents
 1. [Data](#data)